Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Just think of it as a healthy pause for your blood pressure with all this disturbing data.

-I have three articles that cover Novavax you are welcome to read…
+I have three articles that cover Novavax; you are welcome to read them.

 - The Benefits of Novavax Explained: Nov 26th, 2022.